TimonLevy/Networking/Bigous Protocolous.md

 And there are more.

-### Why Was It Invented?
+### WHY WAS IT INVENTED
 Computers can not communicate with domain names alone, computers needs Ip addresses to be able to do that.
 But humans can't remember IP addresses very well, unlike Domain names.
 Imagine that if you wanted to visit the youtube homepage on your browser you'd have to type youtube's raw ip, It would be annoying and hard to remember, additionaly you'd have to do the same for every other site you want to visit which is practically impossible and absolutely uncomfortable for the end user.

 One of the most common use case of DNS is resolving URLs to ip addresses, But not only.
 DNS doesn't only deal with URLs, it can actually translate the name of any computer that is registered into a `DNS server` but we will get to that later.
 And DNS can also resolve ip addresses into Domain Names the other way around.

-### How does it work?
+### HOW DOES IT WORK

 #### DNS Tables and Cache
-The first step of the translation actually happens on the host, the host will try to resolve the domain name by looking in their DNS cache.
+The first step of the translation actually happens on the host, the host will try to resolve the domain name by looking in their DNS cache and Hosts file.
 If they can't find the site name in there then they will send a DNS request to their **assigned DNS Server**.
 DNS works on a request response basis, meaning I can **send a server a request (DNS Query)** and **it will give me a response (DNS Response)**.
 When the server recieves the request with the ip it will look into it's own `DNS Table` to try to resolve the address.

 A `DNS Table` is a long list of **DNS records**, basically a list of the Domain name to IP solution **it knows**.
 A DNS record can be of several types but we will focus on the main ones, '`A`' and '`PRT`'.
 'A' is the type that defines Domain Name to Address resolution, this record will be used to translate a given domain name to it's corresponding ip ('A' for IPv4, 'AAAA' for IPv6).
 A 'PTR' type record will do the opposite and resolve the address into a domain name.
 DNS can also resolve email addresses to route outgoing emails to an SMTP email server using the `MX` type and for other services using the `SRV` type.